mevans86/open-funds-chem/README.md

 ## Fundamentals of Chemistry | Open Course
 This course covers the fundamentals of chemistry, including simple models of matter, representations of chemical species and chemical changes, energy in a chemical context, and Lewis structures.
-This course places particular emphasis on using submicroscopic models and proportional reasoning.
+The course places particular emphasis on using submicroscopic models and proportional reasoning.
 If you're an absolute beginner looking to learn more about the central science, start here!
 Lecture videos for the course can be found on YouTube here (coming soon).

 ## Modules